higgi13425/rmrwr-book/io02-getting-started.Rmd

 ![](images/dash-tesla.png){width="600"}

 Another useful analogy for packages is that they are like apps for a smartphone.
-When you buy your first smartphone, it only comes with the basic apps that allow it to work as a phone, but a notepad and a calculator.
+When you buy a new smartphone, it only comes with the basic apps that allow it to work as a phone, and a few other things, like a notepad and a calculator.

 If you want to do cool things with your smartphone, you download apps that allow your smartphone to have new capabilities.
 That is what